jupyterhub/zero-to-jupyterhub-k8s/doc/source/administrator/authentication.rst

 Auth0 is a popular commercial provider of identity management.
 The jupyterhub helm does not support Auth0 as a specific configuration, so we must configure it with extraEnv and extraConfig.

+Note that without the scope defined, authenticating to JupyterHub after already being logged in to Auth0 will fail.

 .. code-block:: yaml

     hub: